-As and when the Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives since derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
+As and when the Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives since derivative products are specialized instruments that require investment techniques and risk analysis different from those associated with stocks and bonds.

-The Scheme may invest in derivative for purpose of hedging, portfolio balancing and other purposes as may be permitted under the Regulations.
+The Scheme may invest in derivative for the purpose of hedging, portfolio balancing and other purposes as may be permitted under the Regulations.
 Derivatives will be used in the form of Index Options, Index Futures, Stock Options and Stock Futures and other instruments as may be permitted by SEBI.
-All derivatives trade will be done only on the exchange with quaranteed settlement.
+Fund managers will endeavor to use derivatives which are liquid and traded frequently on the exchanges.
 Exposure with respect to derivatives shall be in line with regulatory limits and the limits specified in the SID.
-No OTC contracts will be entered into.
+Such exposure shall also be regularly reviewed by the Fund manager.